Columnists

 Most columnists start out as reporters.
 Experienced reporters are the ones most likely to become columnists.
 Occasionally, however, a relatively new reporter may suggest a weekly column if the beat being covered warrants it, for example, politics.

-A third possibility, one opened up by the Internet, is simply beginning your own site or blog and using it to attract attention and thus jumpstart your career.
+A third possibility, one opened up by the Internet, is simply beginning your own site, blog, or even podcast and using it to attract attention and thus jumpstart your career.

 Advancement Prospects